7.5 MIN READ

 - Pursue a Green Card and US Citizenship: in the case of spouses, pursue citizenship as soon as possible after marrying a US Citizen or Green Card holder

-- Qualifying Domestic Trust (QDOT): a specific type of trust that enables surviving spouses who are not US Citizens or residents to take the marital deduction on estate taxes.
+- Qualifying Domestic Trust (QDOT): a specific type of trust that enables surviving spouses who are not US Citizens or US residents to take the marital deduction on estate taxes.
 Speak with an experienced estate planning attorney or CPA for help creating a QDOT

 - Irrevocable Life Insurance Trust (ILIT): an ILIT has three components: a grantor (person creating the trust), a trustee (person managing the trust), and a beneficiary (person receiving the payout after grantor dies).
 A non-resident alien (grantor) may create an ILIT for the benefit of his/her children (beneficiaries).
 A non-resident alien (grantor) can take out a life insurance on his/her life, and designate the ILIT as the beneficiary.
 The ILIT in-turn, would have the grantor’s children (in the US) as beneficiaries.
 The non-resident alien (grantor) can create a US bank account, and transfer his/her non-US-situs assets from his/her foreign bank account to the US bank account (in his/her name) to pay the life insurance premiums.
 Upon death of the grantor, the ILIT receives the life insurance payout.
 There’s no U.S. gift or estate tax consequence because there’s no transfer of ownership.

-- Real Estate In A Non-US Corporation: US real estate purchased with non-US Situs assets is an intangible asset once it is owned by a non-US company.
+- Move Real Estate Into A Non-US Corporation: US real estate purchased with non-US Situs assets is an intangible asset once it is owned by a non-US company.
 Instead of giving your heirs the property, you can give shares in the corporation.
 It is wise to consult with an attorney before pursuing this strategy

 - Other Trust Strategies: There are several types of trusts and trust strategies you can employ in estate planning.
 Speak to an experienced estate planning attorney